 Classic Seaview Mermaids

-It is believed that there were 8 yachts built between 1907 and 1910 at the famous Woodnutts yard, St Helens Duver.
+It is believed that there were eight yachts built between 1907 and 1910 at the famous Woodnutts yard, St Helens Duver.
 Curiously, the yachts were not built as a one design.
-They differed from each other in scantlings, weight and sail plan.
+They differed from each other in scantlings, weight and sail plan

 The Great War and its unprecedented destruction of young life brought Edwardian yachting to an end.
 However, by the beginning of the 1920s, the members of the club began to think about replacing the 1907 design with a more modern boat.
 In October 1921, the members of the Medway Yacht Club agreed to purchase 7 Mermaids for the not inconsiderable sum of £630.
-Lily (No.1), Halluf II (No.2), Scuttle (No.3), Violeta (No.5), Naomi (No.6), Mimosa (No.7) and Seamew (No.8) were sailed to Portsmouth loaded onto open wagons and taken to Kent, where they re-named and raced until 1949 as the Jewel Class.
-The photograph below shows the Mermaids on arrival in Rochester.
+Lily No 1, Halluf II No 2, Scuttle No 3, Violeta No 5, Naomi No 6, Mimosa No7 and Seamew No 8 were sailed to Portsmouth loaded onto open wagons and taken to Kent, where they re-named and raced until 1949 as the Jewel Class.

-There are two 1907 designs owned by members of the club.
-One is the original Halluf II (green topsides).
-The other is a 1994-build called Mizpah (white topsides), the photograph below shows both yachts racing off Yarmouth in the June 2006 OGA race.
+There are two 1907 designs still owned by members of the club.
+One is the original Halluf II with green topsides.
+The other is a 1994-build called Mizpah with white topsides.

 Mizpah has also enjoyed racing success.
-She has won the Round the Island race Jubilee Trophy for classic gaffers on four successive occasions (2001 to 2004); she raced successfully in Falmouth week winning 3 of the 5 races and coming second in two, ending up as overall winner; she has won numerous class races at the Old Gaffers festival in Yarmouth as well as the Otter Cup in 2006.
+She has won the Round the Island race Jubilee Trophy for classic gaffers on four successive occasions from 2001 to 2004; she raced successfully in Falmouth week winning three out of five races and coming second in two, winning overall, and she has won numerous class races at the Old Gaffers festival in Yarmouth, as well as the Otter Cup in 2006.

 The 1907 Mermaid was replaced by the 1922 Bermudan design of Alfred Westmacott, a renowned yachtsman and naval architect who lived in St Helens.
-There are two 1922 Mermaids still sailing, Zara (light blue topsides) and Zircon (pale yellow topsides).
-Both raced in the recent centenary celebrations.
+A number of members have restored 1922 Mermaids and these can frequently be seen sailing and racing in the Solent.